French wine: Bordeaux

 Pauillac is home to three of the five Bordeaux's first growth wines (classification of 1855).

 Bordeaux is a large region on the Atlantic coast, which has a long history of exporting its wines overseas.
 This is primarily a red wine region, famous for the wines Château Lafite-Rothschild, Château Latour, Château Mouton-Rothschild, Château Margaux and Château Haut-Brion from the Médoc sub-region; Château Cheval Blanc and Château Ausone in Saint-Émilion; and Château Pétrus and Château Le Pin in Pomerol.
 The red wines produced are usually blended, from Cabernet Sauvignon, Merlot and sometimes Cabernet Franc.
 Bordeaux also makes dry and sweet white wines, including some of the world's most famous sweet wines from the Sauternes appellation, such as Château d'Yquem.

 The Bordeaux Wine Official Classification of 1855 resulted from the Exposition Universelle de Paris, when Emperor Napoleon III requested a classification system for France's best Bordeaux wines that were to be on display for visitors from around the world.
 Brokers from the wine industry ranked the wines according to a château's reputation and trading price.

 Brittany

 Brittany is not an official wine region anymore, but it has a rich history related to grapegrowing and winemaking and has recently been demonstrating a revival of its viticulture.
 Several small recreational vineyards were established in the last two decades e.g. in Rennes, Quimper, Morlaix, Le Quillo, Cléguérec, Sain Sulliac, Le Folgoët, etc.

+Historically, the Nantes region (the Loire-Atlantique department) is part of Brittany (Nantes having been the capital of the Duchy of Brittany) and even today the whites Gros-plant-du-pays-nantais and Muscadet are produced there.
+However, thes wines are classified as part of the Loire Valley wine region, as the river flows through the department.